 It’s also a breach of a massage therapist’s professional ethics to touch a customer in an erotic manner, even if the touching is consensual.
 If you’re wondering whether your massage therapist is touching you inappropriately, trust your instincts.
 It’s the intention of the touching, not the location of the touching, that counts.
 Although a deep-tissue massage therapist might place his or her hands on your pelvic floor or another intimate area of your body during treatment, this can be strictly therapeutic.

-Usually, however, this is only done after many sessions in which trust is built with your massage therapist.
+Usually, however, this is only done after many sessions in which trust is built with a massage therapist.

 Is It Ever Appropriate to Ask for a Happy Ending?

 No, it is never appropriate to ask for a happy-ending massage at any legitimate spas or during an in-room massage at a hotel.
-Yes, it can be a suggestive or sensual situation—you’re naked under the sheets—but it’s a breach of trust with your massage therapist to ask for something beyond the scope of your treatment.
+Yes, massage can seem like a suggestive or sensual situation—after all, you’re naked under the sheets—but it’s a breach of trust with your massage therapist to ask for something beyond the scope of your treatment.
 Requesting a happy ending can open you up to embarrassment and an abrupt ending of the session.
 Most likely, you’ll face an uncomfortable massage therapist who will tell you about the boundaries of the profession.